amanda11/dh-virtualenv/doc/usage.rst

    *Note:* This can produce non-repeatable builds.

+.. option:: --upgrade-pip-to <VERSION>

+   Same as :option:`--upgrade-pip`, but install an explicitly provided version.
+   You can specify ``latest`` to get the exact same behaviour as with the simple option.

+   *Note:* This can be used for more repeatable builds that do not have the risk of breaking on a new ``pip`` release.

 .. cmdoption:: --index-url <URL>

    Base URL of the PyPI server.
 This flag can be used to pass in a